 Finally, it uses ~10 GB of disk space for a default install (GNOME Edition).

-Wrapping up the Manjaro Linux Review, I must say, it is indeed a time-tested distribution which brings Arch Linux to the masses.
+Wrapping up the Manjaro Linux Review, I must say it is indeed a time-tested distribution which brings Arch Linux to the masses.
 Also, I think Manjaro is the first distro which shows that Arch Linux can be a friendly distro with easy installation.
-Moreover, it shows the path to many similar “friendly Arch” distros which came up recently, such as EndeavourOS.
+Moreover, it shows the path to similar “friendly Arch” distros that came up recently, such as EndeavourOS.

 Because it is well designed to provide a wrapper to the “Arch Linux is difficult” myth.
 In addition, once you start using it, you wouldn’t feel it is an Arch Linux.
 It may feel like a Debian-based or a Fedora-based distro.

-Finally, you can easily choose Manjaro Linux for a daily driver or your workflow.
+Finally, you can easily choose Manjaro Linux for your daily driver or workflow.